tzhf/chatguessr/README.md

 - Hide Info Box (the purple thing on top right with Map Name, Round & Score) and Map when hiding Scoreboard.
 - Fix Bug that causes repeating "Guesses are opened", "Round Started" when clicking "Play Again" after a game.
 - add custom Flags in the `\AppData\Roaming\ChatGuessr\flags` directory.
 If image file is called test.jpg command would be "!flag test".
 Allowed files are: .svg, .png, .jpg, .jpeg, .webp, .gif, .apng
+- add possibility to change Twitch messages to display different text.
+- fixed random plonk issue (no avatar, players who changed their name were able to double plonk)

 ## License